syrenly/syrenly/README.md

 ## Personal interests

-- 🎲 GURPS: a set of RPG rules adapted from GURPS system, to be used in couple with "The Silence of Hollowind" settings.
+- 🎲 RPG: set of rules adapted from GURPS system, to be used in couple with "The Silence of Hollowind" settings.
   - [Repository](https://github.com/syrenly/gurps)